 Sale of NSD certificates has already come down by a significant degree.
-Automation and regulatory deterrents (e.g. making mandatory the submission of e-TIN, national identity cards, bank accounts, mobile numbers and cheque transaction, 10 per cent tax at source on total amount of yields) and high repayment rate (55.1 per cent) have contributed to a drastic fall in net sale of NSD certificates (-48.7 per cent growth) during July-February of FY2020.
-This has led the savers to shift their investment from NSD to long term bank deposits.
+Automation and regulatory deterrents (e.g. making mandatory the submission of e-TIN (Taxpayer's Identification Number), national identity cards (NID), bank accounts, mobile numbers and cheque transaction, 10 per cent tax at source on total amount of yields) and high repayment rate (55.1 per cent) have contributed to a drastic fall in the net sale of National Savings Directorate (NSD) certificates (-48.7 per cent growth) during July-February of FY2019-20.
+This has led the savers to shift their investment from NSD to long-term bank deposits.
 However, the recent interest rate cap on bank deposits may change depositors' behaviour in favour of investment in NSD certificates.
 It would be prudent to continue with the current regulations pertaining to NSD certificates and properly enforce those.
 Overall, since the people are likely to have lower levels of savings in view of COVID-19, net sales of NSD certificates is likely to be low in any case.